kiboschool/course-programming-2/src/lessons/data/read-data-from-an-internet-api.md

 The technical term for retrieving a web page is sending a **request**.
 Behind the scenes, your web browser program (Chrome, Safari, or Firefox) is constantly sending out **requests** to get the webpages you are looking at.

 Remember that websites are built with **HTML**.
-Your browser sends a **request** for a certain **URL** of the page you are on.
-The internet server then responds to the **request** by sending over html code.
-The browser then interprets this HTML code and shows it on the screen.
+Your browser sends a request for a certain URL of the page you are on.
+The internet server then responds to the request by sending over html code.
+The browser then interprets this **HTML** code and shows it on the screen.

 A Python script can send requests to retrieve a webpage from the internet.
 This is one of the reasons Python is a powerful and useful language.
-As you can see in the example, the name for the library to do this is called `urllib`, which is short for `url library`.
+As you can see in the example, the name for the library to do this is called `urllib`.
 By running this code, you can retrieve the main Kibo website,

 ```
 import urllib.request